kittgen/kittgen-nestjs/packages/nestjs-typeorm-history/README.md

 ### Register the module

-In the `imports` array of your module, add the `TypeOrmHistoryModule`.
+In the `imports` array of your module, add the `TypeOrmHistoryModule` and call `registerAsync`.

 You have to provide the TypeORM connection.

 ```ts
 import { TypeOrmHistoryModule } from '@kittgen/nestjs-typeorm-history';